 During their recovery from stroke, a patient may experience spasticity, a phenomenon wherein the muscles become stiff or tight, making smooth, fluid movements unachievable.

-The interesting thing about this condition is that it can also happen on the unaffected side.
+The interesting thing about this condition is that it can also happen on the unaffected side of the body.
 Experts highlight that due to the affected side’s weakness, the patient might use the unaffected side differently, resulting in increased tone (stiffening or tightening of muscles).

-Spasticity is also a common cause of pain among patients under a stroke rehabilitation programme.
+Spasticity is also a common cause of pain among patients in stroke rehabilitation programmes.

 We cannot talk about the effects of stroke without discussing emotional changes.
 The physical challenges that bring limitations in activities of daily living, unexpected uncertainties, as well as discomfort and pain, can lead to: